scale-docs/docs/overview/launch-details.md

 ---

 title: Launch Details
+parent: An overview
-nav_order:
+nav_order: 1
 has_children:
-parent: Welcome to Equalizer

 ---